ThreatConnect-Inc/tcex/docs/src/building_apps_tcinit.rst

 Job App Templates
 -----------------

 The ``run()`` method is the default method that is called when an App is executed.
-For simple Apps the core logic of the App can be written in this method.
-For more advanced Apps additional methods can be added to the **app.py** file if required.
+For simple Apps, the core logic of the App can be written in this method.
+For more advanced Apps additional methods can be added to the **app.py** file, if required.

 Job (job)
 ~~~~~~~~~